IVCTool/TS_Designator/README.md

 ### Test case supplementary information

+- The IVCT requires the following FOM modules for executing the test cases: `RPR_FOM_v2.0_1516-2010.xml` and `HLAstandardMIM.xml`.
+The file location of these FOM modules must be set in the test case parameters.
 - The test cases can handle any number of Designator object instances at the same time.
+At least one designator must be created by the SuT for the test cases to be able to test anything;

 ## Test suite developmental information